 The bike share system became operational on June 10, 2010.
 Hundreds of people turned out for an inaugural ride down Nicollet Mall in downtown Minneapolis.
 Phase 1 of the system included 700 bikes and 65 stations throughout Minneapolis.
 In our first season we logged over 100,000 rides on Nice Ride bikes.

-We have aggressively expanded the bike share system in each of the years since 2010.
+We have aggressively expanded the bike share system since 2010.
 In 2011 we added 51 stations and another 500 bikes.
 This expansion took us to in to St. Paul and more areas of Minneapolis.
 The 2012 expansion added 30 stations followed up by a 24 station expansion in 2013.
-During that same period the size of the fleet increased to over 1500 bicycles.
-By mid 2013, riders had taken over 700,000 rides on Nice Ride bikes.
+In 2015 we added another 20 stations for a total of 190.
+During that same period the size of the fleet increased to over 1700 bicycles.
+By the end of the 2015 season, riders had taken over 1,800,000 rides on Nice Ride bikes.
 Much of this work was made possible with support from the National Parks Service.

 The creation of Nice Ride Minnesota is a remarkable story of cooperation by local professionals-all donating their time—to create something great for the Twin Cities.
 Each of these firms donated hundreds of hours of staff time to make Nice Ride Minnesota a reality: Dorsey & Whitney (legal), Duffy & Partners (design), Mono (marketing), Grant Thornton (accounting), Roepke (P.R.), and Clockwork Active Media Systems (web development).